dunqueris/Selfbook/SETUP_GUIDE.md

 2. Click "Start your project"
 3. Sign up with GitHub or email
 4. Create a new project
-   - Name: "personiq-platform" (or your choice)
+   - Name: "shelfbook-platform" (or your choice)
    - Region: Choose closest to you
    - Password: Create a secure password
 5. **Wait 2-3 minutes** for database to initialize